Negronii/MyNotes/uni-subjects/COMP90050ADBS/readme.md

 ## Database Transaction Models

-Database transaction models are crucial for maintaining data consistency.
+**Database Transaction Models**: Database transaction models are crucial for maintaining data consistency.
 The principle is that either the entire block of data is written correctly on the disk, or the block's contents remain unchanged.
 There are two primary methods to achieve this:

-- **Duplex Write**: This method involves writing each block of data in two places sequentially.
-If one of the writes fails, the system can issue another write.
-Each block is associated with a version number, and the block with the latest version number contains the most recent data.
-While reading, we can determine the error of a disk block by its CRC (Cyclic Redundancy Check).
-This method always guarantees that at least one block has consistent data.
+  - **Duplex Write**: Each block of data is written in two places sequentially.
+If one of the writes fails, another write can be issued.
+Each block is associated with a version number, with the block of the latest version containing the most recent data.
+Errors in a disk block can be determined by its CRC (Cyclic Redundancy Check).
+This method guarantees at least one block of consistent data.

-- **Logged Write**: This method is similar to duplex write, except one of the writes goes to a log.
-This method is very efficient if the changes to a block are small.
+  - **Logged Write**: Similar to duplex write, except one write goes to a log.
+This method is efficient if changes to a block are small.

-## ACID Properties in Transaction Models

-The ACID properties are a set of properties that guarantee reliable processing of database transactions.
-They are:

-- **Atomicity**: This property ensures that all changes to data are performed as if they are a single operation.
-That is, all the changes are performed, or none of them are.
-For example, if we are transferring $100 from account A to account B, the operation is atomic because either the entire operation (deducting from A and adding to B) happens, or none of it does.

-- **Consistency**: This property ensures that any data written to the database must be valid according to all defined rules.
-For example, if the student ID is the primary key, then no duplicate student ID is allowed.
-What is considered 'consistent' depends on the application and context constraints.

-- **Isolation**: This property ensures that transactions are executed as if they are the only one in the system.
-For example, in an application that transfers funds from one account to another, isolation ensures that another transaction sees the transferred funds in one account or the other, but not in both, nor in neither.

-- **Durability**: This property ensures that the system can tolerate system failures and any committed updates should not be lost.

-It's important to note that sometimes the ACID properties can conflict with each other, but we still need to ensure the following:

-- Fast access to large amounts of data
-- Provide a secure and stable repository when things fail
-- Provides standard interfaces to data definition and manipulation
-- Help multiuser accesses are done in an orderly manner
-- Allow convenient ways for report production and browsing
-- Ease in loading data, archiving, performance tuning

 ## Disk Block Update Process